 The Physics Behind Breakaway Force

 Static friction creates a “sticking” effect when cylinders remain stationary.
-The coefficient of static friction3 is typically 1.5-2 times higher than kinetic friction, explaining why more force is needed to start movement than maintain it.
+The coefficient of static friction is typically 1.5-2 times higher than kinetic friction2, explaining why more force is needed to start movement than maintain it.

 Real-World Impact on Operations